ardms/ardms.me/content/raspery_pi_sway_headless_browser.md

 `swaymsg -t get_outputs`

-Once you have the output then  you will need to add the folloing to your .config:
+Once you have the output then  you will need to add the following to your .config:

 `output HDMI-A-1 scale 3`